 Residents with Fairlie Healthcare will experience the same troubles and concerns that anyone will, but additionally, they may want support in dealing with a wide range of issues that relate to their medical condition, such as physical changes, disability, effects that their illness has on relationships and sexuality, coping with pain and loss, preparation for death.

 Our counsellors offers psychological, emotional and spiritual support to residents with a range of complex issues.
 They also works with residents’ families through times that can be painful and challenging.
 Counselling is available to anyone involved with Fairlie Healthcare who expresses or demonstrates a need.
-Our counselors are trained to help explore each person’s situation and to support them to find a way forward.
+Our counsellors are trained to help explore each person’s situation and to support them to find a way forward.